 History of Winterbourne Poor Lot Barrows

 The motorist driving along the A35 has scarcely a moment to take in this group of barrows, or burial mounds, straddling the road west of Winterbourne Abbas.
-These belong to one of several Bronze Age cemeteries in the area, which has the highest density of Bronze Age barrows anywhere in the world.
+These belong to one of several Bronze Age cemeteries in the area, which has the highest density of Bronze Age barrows in the British Isles.
 In this particular cemetery alone there are 44 barrows, dating from about 1500 BC.

 Types of Barrow